 - Wait until the scanning process completes and then restart your computer.

-So there you have it, 5 ways to bring back your Appdata/LocalLow folder in Windows 8.1 or Windows 10 in just a few minutes of your time.
+So there you have it, 5 ways to bring back your Appdata/LocalLow folder in Windows 10 in just a few minutes of your time.
 Also if you encountered any particular trouble along the way, drop us a line in the comments below and we will help you further.